Risk and Safety Management Professional Degree Apprenticeship (Risk and Safety Leadership) MSc

+The cost of End-Point Assessment (EPA) is included in the total tuition fees.
 Your employer will also need to pay the End Point Assessment (EPA) fee.
-The cost of the EPA varies, and is in addition to the tuition fees.
+The cost of the EPA varies.
+This is in addition to the tuition fees.

 For further information about the EPA, please see our Degree Apprenticeships page or contact us.